Why we love maths at Belleville!

 Using the first DfE recommended textbook and workbook means our students have a clear progression across concepts and opportunity to deepen their understanding through additional activities.
 Lessons follow a clear progression from year to year and from lesson to lesson over units of learning.
 Belleville’s reputation in teaching maths ‘Singapore style’ extends beyond our community.
 Not only are we leaders in the London South West Maths Hub , we are also a Maths No Problem! accredited school .

-As a teaching school, our training plays an important role in developing great maths teachers within school and beyond.
+Our training and professional development, in school and across the Trust, play an important role in cultivating great maths teachers within school and beyond.

-And it’s not just our teachers who share their maths lessons with others.
-Recently, our year four classes linked up via video conferencing to test each-others multiplication knowledge!
+And it’s not just our teachers who work with others on developing their maths knowledge.
+Our year four classes shared their multiplication understanding using video conferencing to test classes in other schools!

 The skills learned in maths can be found in many subjects across the curriculum.
 Our problem solving skills and language are used in science, geography and PSCHE for instance.
 Whilst data interpretation and presentation can be seen in geography, history, RE, PSCHE and science.
 Angles and co-ordinates are seen in PE and time and money in history, geography, languages and PSCHE.